syncrosim/pysyncrosim/docs/quickstart.rst

 .. code-block:: pycon

    >>> my_session.packages()
-           index                Name                                       Description Version Extends
+                       Name                                       Description Version Schema Status
-        0      0    helloworldTimePy Example demonstrating how to use timesteps wit...
-1.0.0     NaN
+        0  helloworldTimePy Example demonstrating how to use timesteps wit...
+2.0.0    2.0     OK

-You can also remove a SyncroSim package from your session using the :meth:`~pysyncrosim.session.Session.uninstall_packages()` method.
+You can also uninstall a SyncroSim package from your session using the :meth:`~pysyncrosim.session.Session.uninstall_packages()` method.

 .. code-block:: pycon